Top sewing mistakes for new sewists

 Using the correct sewing needle for your fabric and thread will help out.
 There are different sizes and types of sewing needles to use.
 For instance, if you have a lightweight ITY Knit, you don’t want to use a size 16 denim needle.
 It will eat up your fabric.
 If you are not familiar with the different types or not sure what one to use for your material, again, Fabrics A to Z by Dana Willard would be an excellent book for your reference library as it breaks down that information for you.

 You can also check out the different needle brands websites to learn about the needles and why to change them.

 Sewing needles get dull.
-You need to change them every 5-8 hours of sewing.
-You can damage your fabric or even your machine if they are bent or broken.
+It would help if you changed them every 5-8 hours of sewing.
+You can damage your fabric or even your machine if bent or broken.
 Another rule of thumb is if you are not sure when the last time your needle was changed, change it.